hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * @gurzgri I rewrote it using [odbc-only](https://github.com/toomasv/table-template/blob/main/try-odbc-only.red) with minimal hardcoded values.
 Still, could not avoid these entirely, because (1) there are more odbc drivers I care to use (some different versions etc.), and (2) I couldn't make `mariadb` behave without explicitly pointing out which database I want to see.
 Radio box at right changes view from data to columns, but again `mariadb` crashes on this transfer (occasionally `sqlite` too).
 Others seem to be stable.

 [19:16:20](#kY5u2XYTct21AhbDyTjgdICld_HOlCH7l0PpTUBK6mw) <gurzgri>:
-So @toomasv has just recreated 75% of HeidiSQL / WinSQL in 75 LOC, how cool is that? Ì†ΩÌ∏é  I will have a deeper look into the issues, but likely not before Pentecost, I'm on vacation for a week.
+So @toomasv has just recreated 75% of HeidiSQL / WinSQL in 75 LOC, how cool is that? üòé  I will have a deeper look into the issues, but likely not before Pentecost, I'm on vacation for a week.

 [19:33:08](#WWXmkmK0J24MN_OxJYtUIyNaAC9MBa6jpy5kAcf6jw4) <toomasv>:
 Well, yeah, + few K of your and my code in odbc and table :).
 But yes, when these get in place, it is piece of cake.